andiegong/andiegong.github.io/README.md

 > M.D. expected in June 2024\
 > Awards and Distinctions:\
 > - David Geffen Medical Scholarship (full-tuition merit scholarship and living stipend)\
 > - Gold Humanism Honor Society Member, David Geffen School of Medicine Chapter\
-> USMLE 1 Score: 260, 95th percentile\
-> USMLE 2 Score: 265, 90th percentile\

 - **University of California, Berkeley**, Aug 2015 – May 2019
 > B.A. in Physics, College of Letters and Sciences\
 > Awards and Distinctions: High Distinction in General Scholarship (*magna cum laude*)\
-> MCAT Score: 526, 100th percentile\

 ## Contact
 gongandie [at] gmail [dot] com